Non-isometric U-dualities: Generalised geometry and duality

 In analysis of generalised dualities, a special role is played by the algebra defined by \eqref{genpar}, with structure constants $F_{AB}{}^C$.
 Introduce generators $T_A$ obeying $[T_A, T_B] = F_{AB}{}^C T_C$.
 In the exceptional case, this may not be an antisymmetric bracket.
 The existence of a particular generalised parallelisation on the generalised tangent bundle of $\Mone$ or $\Mtwo$ can be linked to the structure of this algebra.

 For instance, in the Poisson-Lie cases, a selection is made of $d$ `physical' generators $T_a$ corresponding to an isotropic subalgebra, obeying $[T_a, T_b]= f_{ab}{}^c T_c$ and $\langle T_a, T_b \rangle = 0$ for a particular bilinear bracket (corresponding to the $\Odd$ invariant bilinear form in the T-duality case, and to a symmetric intertwining map involving $\Edd$ representations in the U-duality case).
 The corresponding frame fields $E_a$ can then be constructed out of the left-invariant vector fields of a Poisson-Lie (or Nambu-Lie) group for which $f_{ab}{}^c$ are the Lie algebra structure constants.
 The remaining differential equations in \eqref{genpar} are further solvable thanks to the existence of additional structure on the group in the form of a polyvector (or polyvectors).
 This construction is used on the right-hand side of \eqref{genUmap}.
-The left-hand side is not strictly in the same category, as the choice of physical generators although isotropic does not give a subalgebra due to the NSNS flux (instead $[T_{\tilde a}, T_{\tilde b}]=\tfrac{1}{2} H_{\tilde a \tilde b \tilde c} T^{\tilde c}$, $\tilde a=1,2,3$, where $T^{\tilde a}$ are other generators of the full algebra).
-While a generalised geometric frame is known realising this consistent truncation \cite{Lee:2014mla, Hohm:2014qga}, the original formulae of \cite{Cvetic:2000dm,Cvetic:2000ah} in fact suffices to formulate \eqref{genUmap} explicitly, as used in \cite{Blair:2022gsx} (and here in appendix \ref{appredup}).
+The left-hand side is not \emph{strictly} in the same category, as the choice of physical generators although isotropic does not give a subalgebra due to the NSNS flux (instead $[T_{\tilde a}, T_{\tilde b}] = H_{\tilde a \tilde b \tilde c} T^{\tilde c}$, $\tilde a=1,2,3$, where $T^{\tilde a}$ are other generators of the full algebra).\footnote{I say strictly, but at least in the T-duality case it is known that the Poisson-Lie framework can be generalised to allow for the presence of H-flux and an isotropic non-subalgebra \cite{Klimcik:2015gba}, see \cite{Demulder:2018lmj} for a generalised geometric discussion, and it is likely that the U-duality case admits a similar extension allowing a unified algebraic approach, as noted already in \cite{Blair:2020ndg}.} While a generalised geometric frame is known realising this consistent truncation \cite{Lee:2014mla, Hohm:2014qga}, the original formulae of \cite{Cvetic:2000dm,Cvetic:2000ah} in fact suffices to formulate \eqref{genUmap} explicitly, as used in \cite{Blair:2022gsx} (and here in appendix \ref{appredup}).